fun4seb/GitNotes/2020 ~ Winter/SOCI244/SOCI244 - Week 2.md

 	- Historical context
 	- Many others

-# Readings Notes: Rojek Chapter 3
+# Reading Notes: Rojek Chapter 3

 ## Kaplan's 7 Essential Elements of Leisure Experience
 1. The psychological recognition of activity that is the antithesis of work